spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 ### 1. Default Listening address/port (P2P) for p2p connection (26656) in config.toml,

-Check/Modify default LISTENING port 26656 for p2p connection if setting validator on guest proxmox node, p2p address is where your guest is listening to. (this can be defaut 26656 or user definded)
+Check/Modify default LISTENING port 26656 for p2p connection if setting validator on guest proxmox node, p2p address is where your guest is listening to (this can be defaut 26656 or user definded).

+``This means it listening(ALLOW IN) from ANY SOURCE to DESTINATION(on this node) 26656, FIREWALL needs to be open for 26656``

 ### (a) (NON_PROXMOX nodes) Keep P2P LISTENING port to be DEFAULT (26656), Recommended for NON-Proxmox guest nodes or isolated nodes where 26656 is always free